What is the art of storytelling? It can be defined as the process of communicating a story, either trough oral storytelling or in writing.

 In order to be effective, a storyteller must first carefully select which stories to share with their students.
 They need to find narratives that are appropriate for their learners’ age and cultural backgrounds, relevant to the course materials or unit theme, and interesting enough to capture students’ attention and hold their interest over time.

-Once they have chosen their stories, storytellers must also focus on the delivery of these narratives.
+Once they have chosen their stories, great storytellers must also focus on the delivery of these narratives.
 They must be polished performers who are able to clearly express themselves using both verbal and nonverbal cues.
 This requires preparation and rehearsal ahead of time in order to deliver engaging and effective performances that truly captivate learners’ imaginations.

 Visual storytelling is also an increasingly popular method of storytelling.
 Through the use of images, videos, and other digital content, storytellers can create dynamic experiences that foster creative thinking and inspire their audiences.